Learning Home Catalog Composer

 3. If X\mathsf{X} is an electric fan switch, then Σ={high,medium,low,off}.\Sigma = \{\mathrm{high}, \mathrm{medium}, \mathrm{low}, \mathrm{off}\}.

 When thinking about X\mathsf{X} as a carrier of information, the different classical states of X\mathsf{X} could be assigned certain meanings, leading to different outcomes or consequences.
 In such cases, it may be sufficient to describe X\mathsf{X} as simply being in one of its possible classical states.
-For instance, if X\mathsf{X} is a fan switch, we might happen to know with certainty that it is set to high.
+For instance, if X\mathsf{X} is a fan switch, we might happen to know with certainty that it is set to high, which might then lead us to switch it to medium.

 Pr(X=0)=34andPr(X=1)=14.\operatorname{Pr}(\mathsf{X}=0) = \frac{3}{4} \quad\text{and}\quad \operatorname{Pr}(\mathsf{X}=1) = \frac{1}{4}.